 This course provides didactic instruction for advanced operative procedures.
 It is taken in conjunction with DA202 Expanded Functions Laboratory.
 Prerequisite: Satisfactory grade of "C" or better in all freshman-level courses.
 This course may also be taken by Certified Dental Assistants (CDA) that have been working within the dental profession for 3 or more years or graduates of an accredited Dental Hygiene program.
 Requirements also include that you be X-ray and CPR Certified.
 It is also required that you supply us with a transcript from an accredited institution showing a satisfactory grade of 75% or better in dental anatomy (equivalent to DA106).
 Potential students are offered the option to take a challenge final examination in dental anatomy and receive a grade of 85 or better to be eligible for this course.
-This course is offered in summer session only.
 (45 hour lecture).
 Major requirement.